zameer-hoosain/fsm_dfa_and_regex/presentation.md

 Let's try our new syntax on something more substantial.
 We can define a few DFAs for matching a tiny fictional language to start implementing a compiler:

-- If - Reserved word
+- if - Reserved word
 - Variable names/identifiers - Any sequence of letters and numbers starting with a letter (all lowercase for simplicity)
 - Numbers - Any sequence of digits starting with a digit
   - Reals - Numbers followed by "." and another sequence of digits.